pionxzh/wakaru/packages/unminify/README.md

 ### `un-while-loop`

-Converts for loop without init and update to while loop.
+Converts for loop without init and update to while loops.

 ```diff
 - for (;;) {}